- Riding the beautiful Serrania de Ronda, past white villages, chestnut groves and craggy sierras

 Today marks the start of our adventure and we start with a route which heads straight into Los Alcornocales Natural Park, with forested rolling hills as far as the eye can see.
 This ‘Mediterranean Jungle’ is the largest cork oak forest in Europe and has been described as Europe’s last real wilderness area, so we may well see wild boar and deer with griffon vultures and a variety of eagles soaring on thermals overhead.

 The road climbs past the peaks of Picacho and Aljibe before undulating on high ground offering great views down towards Jerez.

-From the pass we’ll take a long sweeping undulating ridge road through stone pines and cork oaks, with glimpses of vast limestone peaks to our north.
-The route descends down through the lush Hozgarganta river valley on an almost traffic free road that drops then climbs and then descends dramatically down to the village of El Colmenar, a cork-cutters village hidden in the park next to the Guadiaro River.
+From the pass you’ll take a long sweeping undulating ridge road through stone pines and cork oaks, with glimpses of vast limestone peaks to your north.
+The route then leads you into the idyllic village of Cortes de la Frontera which will be our place to rest for the evening.

 - Meals: Breakfast, lunch

 After a lovingly prepared breakfast of freshly baked bread, home-made jams and juices we’ll take on the first challenge of the day, with the climb out of the valley and up to Gaucin, a stunning medieval white village topped by a 13th century castle.
 The village sits high on a ridge almost a thousand metres above the Mediterranean and commands views in every direction across the sierras.

 The road that leaves Gaucin is a beauty.
 Staying high on the ridge that divides the deep valleys of the Genal and Gaudiaro rivers, the road twists and winds its way through the Serrania de Ronda mountains, passing numerous picturesque villages of Moorish origin, each with a cluster of bars and restaurants for refreshments.